 Are single blade razors better?

 The truth is that single blade razors are going to be better – for some people.
 It really depends on your circumstance, like your skin type.
-If you have sensitive skin, then a single blade razor might be the better choice in comparison to a six blade razor.
+If you have sensitive skin, then switching over from multi-blade razors to using less might be the better choice.
+This is especially true in comparison to a six blade razor, as having multiple blades can end up causing irritation.

 However, it’s not just a black and white decision to determine whether you’d benefit from switching to a single blade razor.
 So, let’s look at the pros and cons of them, as opposed to the other kind of razors that are out there.